Journalist Clare Hollingworth, who broke news of WW II, dies

-The scoop that launched her career came in late August 1939, when she was a 27-year-old rookie reporter in southern Poland, barely a week into her job with Britain’s Daily Telegraph.

-The border was closed to all but diplomatic vehicles, so she borrowed a British consulate official’s car to drive into German-occupied territory.
-She saw tanks, armored cars and artillery massing.

-She recounted in her autobiography that burlap screens beside the road, “constructed to hide the military vehicles, blew in the wind, thus I saw the battle deployment.”
+Burlap screens beside the road, "constructed to hide the military vehicles, blew in the wind, thus I saw the battle deployment," she recounted in her autobiography.

 "I guessed that the German Command was preparing to strike to the north of Katowice and its fortified lines and this, in fact, was exactly how they launched their invasion in the south."